ngolodets/project4/README.md

 To create this app, I have used JavaScript, HTML/CSS, React (with React Hooks), MongoDb, Node.js, and Express.
 The application backend was built using Express; the front-end was created using React.
 All the styling was accomplished using CSS.

 The app utilizes JWT authentication and uses two related models: user and book via one-to-many relationship.
 All of the needed user and book information is saved in the mongo database.
 The application includes all major CRUD functions for a book model -- the user is able to create, read, update, and delete books from their respective book lists.
+## General Approach
+The general approach toward creating this application consisted of first finding a reliable external API for the purposes of searching the available books.
+I have used Open Library API for this project: [https://openlibrary.org/developers/api](//https://openlibrary.org/developers/api).